Donoratico

 Club Med Donoratico Summer 1997

-🙋♂️..hello and delighted to see again the Village Club which rocked my 11 years and where I passed all my swimming certificates.
+1. 🙋♂️..Hello and delighted to see the Village Club again, the place where I spent my 11 years and where I earned all my swimming certificates.

 philip.huet@yahoo.fr

-Wow, same for me, I must have been 6 or 8 years old, the kids club, the ball necklaces to buy ice cream, the diving board where I learned to swim, the evenings...
-Pierre and Marc JOLIVET as Club Med entertainers!
+2. Wow, same for me, I must have been 6 or 8 years old, the kids' club, the bead necklaces to buy ice cream, the diving board where I learned to swim, the evenings… Pierre and Marc Jolivet as Club Med entertainers!